 - Wear your seatbelt and hardhat

-- Do not stack top heavy loads or unsecure loads
+- Do not stack top-heavy loads or unsecured loads

 - Watch out for workers; sound the horn to alert them